Hey! We 've verified this expert answer for you, click below to unlock the details :)

 I see now they are transposes, thank you

-is that it or are you looking for some other relation between them
+or are you looking for some other relation between them

 Honestly I don't know.
 My professor chose a book that is not widely used.
 It is not much on explaining things and almost makes a better reference book.
 He is the head of our Universities math department and chose the book because there are no solutions guides for it, and because it is not on Chegg.
 So when I get confused this is where I go lol